sjoerdgunneweg/RULPredictionOfBearings/README.md

 # RULPredictionOfBearings
-This is the repository for my Bachelor's thesis on predicting Remaining Useful Life (RUL) of bearings.
+This is the repository for my Bachelor's thesis on predicting Remaining Useful Life (RUL) of bearings.\

+The order in which to use the files:

 1. Get IMFs using torchHHT_'dataset'.ipynb
 2. BPFO_'dataset'.ipynb